StoneT2000/BBT-Name-Generator/README.md

 It works by following the general format of a Big Bang Theory episode name, which from my own research seems to follow as so

+"The"

-"The + [Some grouping of names or random 1,2 word summary of the episode or just something realllly random] + [Some convoluted scientific term]"
+"[Some grouping of names or random 1,2 word summary of the episode or just something realllly random]"

+"[Some convoluted scientific term]"